-The disco is a blast, the DJ’s great, the bar has everything you need, and the diner can’t be beaten.
+The disco is a blast, the DJs are great, the bar has everything you need, and the dinner can’t be beaten.
 But what about that outdoor space?
 It’s perfect for skating!

 You have no reason to skip on this roller disco!

 Roller Nation | 117 Bruce Grove | London N17 6UR, United Kingdom

 Hey there, sporty types!
 Looking for a way to take roller skating lessons, get fit and have fun simultaneously?
 Look no further than Play Tone.